 Riccardo Licata was born on 20th December 1929 in Turin, Italy.
 He moved to Venice in 1946.
 After graduating from the artistic high school, he studied at the Accademia delle Belle Arti.

 He was very active in spatialism, artistic movement imagined by his friend Lucio Fontana in 1946.
 This art movement theorises an art based on time and space.
 His first personal exhibition took place in 1951 at the Galleria Bevilacqua La Masa, in Venice.

-By frequenting various glassworker (such as S.A.L.I.R or Gino Cenedese), he became more and more involved with mosaic and Murano Glass.
+By spending time with various glass-makers (such as S.A.L.I.R or Gino Cenedese), he became more and more involved in mosaic and Murano glass.

-Riccardo Licata will bring to Venini a new vision of murrine work based on signs and scripts.
+Riccardo Licata brought a new vision of murrine work to the brand.

-A major contribution that fits perfectly with the work of Paolo Venini, then general manager, but also artistic director of the manufacture.
+His contribution fitted perfectly with Paolo Venini’s work, then general manager and artistic director of the manufacture.

-Licata’s works for Venini will be exhibited in various European exhibitions.
+Licata’s work for Venini was exhibited in several European exhibitions, including:

-1960, Milan, 12th Triennale di Milano, exhibition in memory of Paolo Venini
+1960: 12th Triennale di Milano, exhibition in memory of Paolo Venini — Milan, Italy

-Riccardo Licata worked as a independent glass designer and painter till his death in 2014 in Venice.
+Riccardo Licata worked as an independent glass designer and painter till his death in 2014.